Murder of Olly Stephens: Attack

 On 3 January 2021, the girl arranged to meet Stephens at Bugs Bottom, a field close to his home, shortly before 5 pm.
 Stephens believed the girl would be alone, but when he arrived he was "ambushed" by the two boys.
 The 13-year-old boy was armed with a knife.

 Stephens was physically attacked by the two boys, initially using their fists.
 He defended himself, with one of the boys stating at trial that Stephens had managed to knock him to the ground.
 After a short while, the younger boy produced the knife he was carrying and stabbed Stephens twice.
 The two boys and the girl then fled the scene.

 An off-duty nurse, who was walking her dog at Bugs Bottom, witnessed the stabbing and gave first aid to Stephens.
 Paramedics performed CPR on him for 30 minutes, but he died in an ambulance before he could be taken to hospital.
-Stephens' parents were told of the attack by another boy, and arrived at the field to find paramedics working on their son.
+Stephens's parents were told of the attack by another boy, and arrived at the field to find paramedics working on their son.
 They later recalled knowing he was "gone" when they saw him.

 Following the attack, the two boys attempted to destroy or conceal evidence.
 They disposed of bloodstained clothing by throwing it into an overgrown area close to a railway line, and deleted incriminating material from their mobile phones.
 They later searched the internet for reports about the stabbing.

 Two hours after Stephens died, the older boy admitted his role in a text message sent to another teenager, telling him, "Boy it was me and my boy innit.
 I started slapping him up and then my boy backed out and then shanked [stabbed] him."
 The younger boy, who had actually wounded Stephens, described it as "the biggest mistake of my life" in another text message, and said it was done "out of pure anger".